 As time progresses, the idea is to completely eliminate isolation.
 You know that you have done this when the time that you are spending alone results in a positive outcome.
 THIS is solitude.
 You’ve taken a little time to be alone and return to the world refreshed…energized…happy.

 This is a proven plan that is guaranteed to work if you apply it.
 If you slip back into isolation, get back up and try again.
 As with everything else in life, practice makes perfect.
 I don’t write about this because I was ‘in the mood.’
-I write about this, because I genuinely know what isolation is like.
-I was scarred, battered, ill, depressed and felt worthless.
+It’s because I genuinely know what isolation is like.
+My past is riddled with physical and emotional scars, illness, depression and isolation.
 I withdrew.
 As the days passed, it became easier just to stay isolated.
 When I tried to pull out of it, some small thing would happen that would ‘spook’ me into isolation again.
 FORCE YOURSELF TO INCORPORATE THESE STEPS.
 Before long your life will begin to ‘DIVERSIFY & MULTIPLY.’
 Then one day, you will be able to relate to, and help someone else who is hurting just like you.